To many of us pets are family members. So it is good to know that travelling with them can be easy by train.

-Train travel offers good options for those looking to include their furry, winged or other pet friends - such as rabbits - in the journey.
+Train travel offers good options for those looking to include their furry, winged or other pet friends, such as rabbits, on the journey.

 There are some important items to check off before boarding the train with pets.
 You’ll want to make sure your pet complies with the rules of the PET travel scheme.
 This includes your pet:

 - being up-to-date with all the necessary vaccines